jpegleg/merflow/README.md

 See `postgres-native-tls = "0.5.0"` and https://docs.rs/postgres-native-tls/latest/postgres_native_tls/ for adding TLS to merflow.
 And for the postgres side, see https://www.postgresql.org/docs/9.1/ssl-tcp.html, https://docs.bitnami.com/kubernetes/infrastructure/postgresql-ha/administration/enable-tls/ and https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/PostgreSQL.Concepts.General.SSL.html, depending on which postgres deployment type is used.

+The redis connection, while only on the loopback, also has no TLS and no password by default.
+If using TLS, after redis is set to use TLS, then change the main.rs to use rediss instead of redis.
+There may be certificates that need to be loaded by merflow in this case.